lighttigerXIV/lighttigerXIV/README.md

 I pretty much have coded for everything, android, ios, windows, linux, webdev, you name it, but the most fullfilling field and that i truly enjoy working is Android.

 When i am not coding (which is rare) i like to watch animes, youtube or just listen to music.
-Btw, this is my last heard song:
+Btw, these is my last heard song:

 ![Last Heard Song](https://lastfm-recently-played.vercel.app/api?user=lighttigerXIV&count=1&bg_color=0E0600)